 Step 2: Search for births, marriages, and deaths

-As the search facility on this website is very flexible it means that you should be able to determine if any entries of interest to your family history are held on this database.
-For example, if you are searching for the baptism/birth of a child you can narrow the search down by year, range of years, names of parents, and by parish of baptism/district of birth.
-Marriage searches can be filtered by year, range of years, name of spouse, names of parents, and parish/district of marriage.
+Because the search facility on this website is very flexible, you should be able to determine whether any entries of interest to your family history are in this database.
+For example, if you are searching for a child's baptism or birth, you can narrow the search by year, the range of years, the parents' names, and the parish of baptism/district of birth.
+Marriage searches can be filtered by year, a range of years, the spouse's name, the parents' names, and the parish/district of marriage.

 It must be stated, however, that a failure to find relevant birth/marriage entries in this database doesn't mean that the events you are looking for didn't happen in Ireland.
-It simply means that they are not recorded in the database; for example, they may be recorded in a record source that doesn't survive for the time period of interest or in a source that has not been computerized, or, perhaps, in the database of another county.
+It simply means they are not recorded in the database; for example, they may be recorded in a source that doesn't survive the time period of interest, in a source that hasn't been computerized, or in the database of another county.

 Step 3: Search census substitutes

-Quite often the only realistic strategy in tracing ancestors beyond church registers (which are the building blocks of family history) is to examine surviving land records and census substitutes, often compiled by civil parish, for any references to a surname or given the name of interest.
-The problem with these sources is that they name heads of households only; hence they provide insufficient information to confirm the nature of linkages between named people in these sources.
-Census substitutes, however, are very useful in confirming the presence of a family name in a particular townland and/or parish (i.e. in suggesting/confirming an ancestral home), and in providing some insight into the frequency and distribution of surnames.
+Quite often, the only realistic strategy for tracing ancestors beyond church registers (the building blocks of family history) is to examine surviving land records and census substitutes, often compiled by civil parish, for any references to a surname or given name of interest.
+The problem with these sources is that they name only heads of households; hence, they provide insufficient information to confirm the nature of the linkages between the named people.
+Census substitutes, however, are very useful in confirming the presence of a family name in a particular townland and/or parish (i.e., in suggesting/confirming an ancestral home), and in providing some insight into the frequency and distribution of surnames.

-You can examine mid-19th century Griffith’s Valuation; early-19th century Tithe Books; and the 1796 Flax Growers’ Lists.
-It must be emphasized such sources will confirm the presence of a name and/or surname of interest but they will not confirm if there is a connection between people with the same surname!
+You can examine mid-19th-century Griffith’s Valuation, early-19th-century Tithe Books, and the 1796 Flax Growers’ Lists.
+It must be emphasized that such sources will confirm the presence of a name and/or surname of interest, but they will not confirm if there is a connection between people with the same surname!

 * Brian Mitchell, genealogist with Derry City and Strabane District Council, offers a free genealogy advisory service via email at [email protected], to anyone tracing their roots in North West Ireland.
 He will respond to queries about place names, surname origins, sources to search or record offices to visit, and suggest research recommendations.
 Find out more here www.rootsireland.ie/derry-genealogy.